acquia/acsf-contenthub-console/README.md

 Notice that you have to install those packages in your codebase deployed to Acquia Site Factory and also in your local computer so that you can execute the commands in your local terminal but they will be executed in ACSF.

-# Create An Site Factory Platform
+# Create A Site Factory Platform

 In order for this tool to execute commands remotely on your Acquia Site Factory Platform, you would need to first create a platform with the following command: